 If you need assistance with any of your preparations for your peak period, then Coeo can help you by delivering retail data and analytics solutions delivered by our experienced SQL Server consultants:

-- Data platform healthchecks – validating that your transactional SQL Server database servers are configured to provide the highest levels of availability, performance, and security.
+- Data platform healthcheck – validating that your transactional SQL Server database servers are configured to provide the highest levels of availability, performance, and security.

-- Business intelligence healthchecks – helping to solve slow running data loads, finding missing databases, and correcting the source of bad data.
+- Business intelligence healthcheck – helping to solve slow running data loads, finding missing databases, and correcting the source of bad data.

 - Dedicated support – providing 24x7 specialist remote DBA support to supplement the operational support that internal technical teams provide.